johan-kindgren/stockholm-syndrom/README.md

 ## Features

 ### Navigation Bar
-A responsive navigation bar is featured on all pages, ensuring easy navigation across the site.
+The responsive navigation bar was adapted from W3Schools and is featured on all pages, ensuring easy navigation across the site.
 It provides links to the following key sections:
 - **Home**: The homepage of the website.
 - **Stockholm Syndrome Info**: Detailed information about Stockholm syndrome.
 - **Contact**: A contact page for user inquiries.